sagemathinc/cocalc_tutorial/interactions/interactions.md

 There are multiple ways in which you can interact with your students or collaborators, in this section we will present some features that you might find useful when managing a course.

 ## Real-time chatrooms
 You can create general real-time chatrooms for your SMC projects.
-You only need to create a `.sage-chat` by clicking on the **new** button.
-Once created both the students and collaborators will have access to the chat.
+You can create a project chat room by clicking on the **New** button, this will create a file with `.sage-chat` extension.

 In addition, every file in SMC has a separate chat that can be found on the upper left corner of your screen.